Whitwick & District U3A - History Group films

 There are more things to do on holiday than just lie on a beach.
 Yorkshire's Hidden History provides a few tips on how to recognise church architecture.

-At 3 pm on Monday 31st Aug
+Monday 31st Aug

 The Lancashire Coast It is now the August Bank Holiday weekend so this must be the time to take a little holiday.
 So, let's go back to 1957 with British Transport Films for a tour of The Lancashire Coast.
 Our narrator is once again the actor/radio broadcaster Hubert Gregg.
 BTF often produced these wonderful (now nostalgic) travelogues with professional actors actually appearing as, seemingly, 'members of the public'.
 This bright little documentary concludes with a courting couple set against a backdrop of the Blackpool illuminations, - but a previous reviewer points out the young man is actually actor Bill Treacher, best known for his role as Arthur Fowler in Eastenders.